reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :align: right

 Let's annotate some interesting point using the annotate command.
+We chose then 2π/3 angle and we want to annotate both the sine and the cosine.
+We'll first draw a marker on the curve as well as a straight dotted line.
+Then, we'll use the annotate command to display some text with an arrow.

 .. code-block:: python